 Intel to acquire ethernet fabric provider Barefoot Networks

-Intel is pushing deeper into the data centre market, after the company announced its intentions to buy out emerging ethernet switch and data centre software manufacturer Barefoot Networks.
+Intel is pushing deeper into the data center market, after the company announced its intentions to buy out emerging ethernet switch and data center software manufacturer Barefoot Networks.

 Barefoot Networks, which is based in California, United States, is led by CEO Craig Barratt.
 Shenoy says that the Barefoot Networks team complements Intel’s existing connectivity offerings.